-The Company allocate 6% of each employee's monthly wages to the labor pension personal account at the Bureau of the Labor Insurance in accordance with the provisions of the Labor Pension Act.
-Under this defined contribution plan, the Company allocate the labor pension at a specific percentage to the Bureau of the Labor Insurance without additional legal or constructive obligations.
+The Company allocates 6% of each employee's monthly wages to the labor pension personal account at the Bureau of the Labor Insurance in accordance with the provisions of the Labor Pension Act.
+Under this defined contribution plan, the Company allocates the labor pension at a specific percentage to the Bureau of the Labor Insurance without additional legal or constructive obligations.

-The pension costs incurred from the contributions to the Bureau of the Labor Insurance amounted to \$3,286 thousand and \$3,237 thousand for the years ended December 31, 2020 and 2019, respectively.
+The pension costs incurred from the contributions to the Bureau of the Labor Insurance amounted to \$3,447 thousand and \$3,286 thousand for the years ended December 31, 2021 and 2020, respectively.